 This post may contain paid links.
 If you make a purchase through links on our site, we may earn a commission.

-You can make the best-scalloped potatoes on the block!
-My Easy Make-Ahead Scalloped Potatoes recipe is the perfect side dish for your next dinner party, and so perfect for the holidays!
+Can you make scalloped potatoes ahead of time?
+Yes!
+My easy Make-Ahead Scalloped Potatoes recipe is the perfect side dish for your next dinner party and the holidays.
+Ready in under 2 hours.

 Jump to:

-Your friends will be asking for our make-ahead scalloped potato recipe after just one bite of this easy and simple dish.
-They are a pure decadent delight and the perfect pairing to a prime rib or steak dinner!
+After just one bite of this my easy make ahead scalloped potatoes, your friends will be asking you for the recipe.
+They are a pure decadent delight, and the best pairing for a prime rib or steak dinner!

-This cheesy potato casserole is made from scratch with Yukon gold potatoes, a creamy bechamel sauce, and cheese sauce.
-It is a perfect crowd-feeding side dish because you can make it ahead of time and simply pop it in the oven when it’s time to serve.
+This cheesy make ahead scalloped potatoes recipe is made from scratch using Yukon gold potatoes, a creamy bechamel sauce, and homemade cheese sauce.
+It’s the perfect crowd-feeding side dish, because you can make it ahead of time and simply pop it in the oven when it’s time to serve.

 Scalloped Potatoes Ingredients

-- Add in cheese, seasoned salt, and pepper.
+- Add in cheese, salt, and pepper.
 Mix until combined.
-This is your bechamel sauce.
+Now you have your cheese sauce.

 - Place half the potatoes and onions in a baking dish and sprinkle with salt and pepper.

-- Add remaining potatoes and onions with another sprinkle of salt and pepper and top with remaining bechamel sauce.
+- Add the second layer of potatoes and onions with another sprinkle of salt and pepper and top with the remaining béchamel cheese sauce.

 - Cover with foil and bake for 1 hour.
 After an hour, uncover and add a layer of cheese on top.
 Bake for 10 minutes until melted and a little browned.

+This is one of my favorite Thanksgiving day side dishes!
 Another one of my favorite make-ahead recipes for the holidays is my vegetables au gratin.
+Give it a try!

-Make your scalloped potatoes ahead of time and pop them back in the oven right before your guests arrive.
+Yes, you can make your scalloped potatoes ahead of time and pop them back in the oven right before your guests arrive!
+This is my preferred way to make these scalloped potatoes.

 - Assemble the dish according to the directions.
 Then, bake this casserole dish for 60 minutes.
 This gets the potatoes about 75% of the way cooked through.